wellwelwel/wellwelwel/README.md

 `@ : 🇧🇷`

-* Working as little adventurous on:
+* Working as adventurous on:
    > * __NodeJS__, __CommomJS__ and __React Native__
    > * __Apache__ and __PHP__
    > * __HTML5__, __CSS3__, __Sass__